rust-lang/rust/src/doc/guide-unsafe.md

 (i.e. require an `unsafe { ... }` block) with raw pointers:

-- dereferencing: they can have any value: so possible results include a crash, a read of uninitialised memory, a use-after-free, or reading data as normal (and one hopes happens).
+- dereferencing: they can have any value: so possible results include a crash, a read of uninitialised memory, a use-after-free, or reading data as normal.
 - pointer arithmetic via the `offset` [intrinsic](#intrinsics) (or `.offset` method): this intrinsic uses so-called "in-bounds" arithmetic, that is, it is only defined behaviour if the result is